 Collaboration on design source files

 There is no design tool yet that provides public, open, and communal collaboration platform.
-At the moment, many of us use Figma, as it comes closest.
+At the moment, many of us use Figma, as it comes closest, with Penpot being the best open-source alternative.
 You can also use other design tools and workflows of your choice.

 These files are licensed under CC-BY and you may use them freely for personal and commercial purposes.
 It would be fantastic if you could also help improve the work with comments, feedback and edits.